Ford Fairlane (Americas): Fifth generation (1966–1967)

-The Fairlane was revised in 1966.
+For 1966 the Fairlane became a long wheelbase longer body version of the revised Falcon platform with the mid size wagon bodies common to both model lines.
 The appearance was changed to match the full-sized Ford Galaxie, which had been restyled in the 1965 model year, and adopted vertically stacked dual headlights.
 The XL, GT, and GTA packages were introduced, as well as a convertible to join the existing range of sedans, hardtops, and station wagons.
 The "K-code" 289 CID engine was dropped this year.
 The GT featured a 390 CID FE V8 as standard, while the GTA also included the newly introduced the SportShift Cruise-o-Matic automatic transmission.
 The GT/GTA 390 CID engine developed 335 bhp with higher compression, and had a four-barrel carburetor.
 Mid year, Ford produced 57 special Fairlane 500 two-door hardtops with "R-code" 427 CID V8 engine rated at 425 bhp at 6000 rpm and 480 lbft at 3700 rpm of torque, equipped with Ford's "Top-Loader" four-speed manual transmission.
 Built to qualify the engine/transmission combination for NHRA and IHRA Super Stock racing, they were white and had fiberglass hoods with a forward-facing hood scoop which ended at the edge of the hood.
 The Fairlane Squire wagon was reintroduced for 1966.